 The FAA were onto it when they immediately carried out a risk assessment and published a notice.
 The big deal is that the Polisario are likely to have access to anti-aircraft weaponry left over from the previous war.
 This includes man-portable air defence systems (MANPADS) and surface-to-air missiles.
-The weapons present a risk to aircraft as high as 12,000 feet.
+The FAA think these weapons pose a risk to aircraft as high as 12,000 feet.

 To make matters worse, they are suspicious that Morocco are flying drones over their territory – something that has been denied by Morocco.
 It wouldn’t be the first time an aircraft has been shot down there either – the Polisario downed two DC-7 airliners with missiles back in 1988.